Art & Theft

 – Michael Scott, The Office

-In some cases, companies blatantly steal your Art and deny any responsibility—like Robert Herjavec and those lame Tipsy Elves copping Color Me, or the knock-off Watch Clock my mom bought!
+In some cases, companies blatantly steal your Art and deny any responsibility—like Robert Turdjavec and those lame Tipsy Elves copping Color Me on Shart Tank, or the knock-off Watch Clock my mom bought!
 And if those kicks to the crotch weren't bad enough, an enormous audience gets to see and buy worse versions of your Art.
 Sometimes the Art Burglars just Grinch the whole thing and steal every single detail: the design, the copy you wrote (verbatim), your technical spec drawings (which they add their company watermark over.
 You know, so someone doesn't steal the .png they stole...), and even your actual product photos (some with you in the photo!).
 The icing on the turd-flavored cake is that they sell the knock-off for nearly double the price of an officially licensed version.
 And so it goes.

 Other times, it may be more subtle, but if you know the source of something you're pitching, credit it.
 Emailing for permission takes ~3 minutes, but stealing and trying to produce someone else's Art just seems like more work.
 This approach has always baffled me.
 Why are companies and (bad) art directors hell-bent on paying less experienced designers to "borrow" the work of another designer who could do the job better and more efficiently?
 They'll often hide behind the excuse of not having the budget.
 But then end up spending more on a diluted solution.
 Jokes on them.
 When you hire the actual artist, you put on the mood board; you can decrease your expenses by not paying extra people to try and figure out how to copy something you can buy directly!
 Oh, the penalty cost of redundancy.
 Finish hiking to the actual source.
 It has far better views, and the expenses show up as a commitment to sustainably supporting the sources you mine.
 We don't need more Tragedy of The Commons.